 If you are searching for the solution or some special tricks to create color rings on a Radar chart in Excel then you have landed in the right place.
 There are some quick ways to make color rings on a Radar chart in Excel.
 This article will show you each and every step with proper illustrations so, you can easily apply them for your purpose.
 Let’s get into the main part of the article.

-In this section, I will show you 4 quick and easy methods to create color rings on a Radar chart in Excel on Windows operating system.
+In this section, I will show you 4 quick and easy methods to create color rings on a Radar chart in Excel on the Windows operating system.
 You will find detailed explanations of methods and formulas here.
-I have used Microsoft 365 version here.
+I have used the Microsoft 365 version here.
 But you can use any other versions as of your availability.
 If any method doesn’t work in your version then leave us a comment.

 1. Simple Radar Chart with Color Ring